OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 Your first deployment may take slightly longer because your Docker image won’t be cached yet.

-3. Navigate to the **Kubernetes Object Status** tab to see the live status of your Kubernetes objects as the deployment progresses.
+3. Navigate to the **KUBERNETES OBJECT STATUS** tab to see the live status of your Kubernetes objects as the deployment progresses.

 :::figure
 ![Kubernetes Object Status dashboard showing a successful deployment.](/docs/getting-started/first-kubernetes-deployment/deployment-success.png)